 Later in his twenties, eager to settle down with a more predictable income, Kent began a parallel career in software development.
 Now, recently retired from AT&T, he has returned to music full-time.
 Kent has gained a wealth of professional experience over several decades in teaching, performing, composing, and studio work.

-Hey!
-Today I’m happy to present the next lesson in my ongoing course, Piano Chords 108.
+Today I’m happy to present the next lesson in my ongoing course, Chords 108.

-This course is currently available to the public, but will soon be compiled into a premium class, available to our supporting members only.
+*This series is currently FREE to the public, but will soon be a premium members-only course.
+Our members keep this site alive, and 100% ad-free.
+Thanks to all!

-Description: Learn how toimmediately call up the notes to any of the twelve major chords — without having to rely on rote memory.
-This lesson applies to the twelve major seventh chords as well.
+Lesson Description: Learn how to immediately call up the notes to any of the twelve major chords -- without having to rely on rote memory.
+This lesson applies to all twelve major seventh chords as well.

-Coming next (posting soon): All twelve minor and all twelve minor seventh chords.
+Coming next: The minor and minor seventh chords.